fkariminejadasl/ml-notebooks/docs/linux.md

 # Synchronize a local directory to a remote host:
 # `-a`: Archive mode (preserves permissions, times, symbolic links, etc.).
 # `-v`: Verbose output.
 # `-z`: Compress data during transfer.
+Slow option.
+# `-P`: shows progress and allows resume with the same command if interrupted
-rsync -avz /path/to/local/directory/ user@remote_host:/path/to/remote/directory/
+rsync -avP /path/to/local/directory/ user@remote_host:/path/to/remote/directory/

 # Synchronize a remote directory to the local machine:
-rsync -avz user@remote_host:/path/to/remote/directory/ /path/to/local/directory/
+rsync -avP user@remote_host:/path/to/remote/directory/ /path/to/local/directory/

 # Mounts a USB drive at /mnt/usb so you can access its files.
 mount /dev/sdb1 /mnt/usb